 Credential Authentication Technology

-The Credential Authentication Technology (CAT) automatically authenticates identity documents that are presented to TSA by passengers during the security checkpoint screening process.
-Early last year, TSA issued a Request for Information (RFI) to conduct market research to better understand capabilities available in industry for CAT.
+Credential authentication technology automatically authenticates identity documents that are presented to TSA by passengers during the security checkpoint screening process.
+In late 2013, TSA issued a Request for Information to conduct market research to better understand capabilities available in industry for CAT.
 TSA anticipates that the new technology will enhance security and increase efficiency by automatically verifying passenger identification and obtaining the passenger’s vetting status.

 Advanced Imaging Technology

 Advanced imaging technology safely screens passengers for metallic and nonmetallic threats, including weapons and explosives, which may be concealed under clothing without physical contact to help TSA keep the traveling public safe.
 Click here to learn more about how the technology works, safety measures, and the privacy protocols in place.